The eBike Saddle, Reimagined: Why the Best Seat Isn’t Just Softer—It’s Smarter

 • Upright positions — Many eBikes encourage a relaxed, upright posture, putting fresh pressure points on the body.

-Interestingly, research shows that eBike riders sometimes report more saddle soreness than traditional cyclists, especially when using old-fashioned gel seats.
+Interestingly, research shows eBike riders sometimes report more saddle soreness than traditional cyclists, especially with old-fashioned gel seats.
 Why?
 Extended time sitting unmoving on soft saddles creates “hot spots” and instability.
 Clearly, a new approach is needed.

 Why Old-School Comfort Doesn’t Always Work